idkfelix/year12/Media/SAT/SAT Final.md

 > Maybe elaborate a bit more on the narrative with the images alone, otherwise the images look pretty good, and the story is coherent.

 # Post-Production
+To layout my zine from the scanned film photos I've chosen to use Adobe InDesign as it will handle the print options
 ![[Pasted image 20240905102317.png]]
 ![[Pasted image 20240905101946.png]]
 https://gitlab.com/velvetyne/vg5000